ariaghora/noe/README.md

 <img src="assets/noe-txt.png" alt="logo" width="200px"></img>
 </div>

-This is my experimental project to understand the mechanism behind n-dimensional array: how is its layout in memory, how to do indexing, etc. Furthermore, I am also learning what happens under the hood of the automatic differentiation for a neural network.
+This is my experimental project to understand the mechanism behind n-dimensional array: how is its layout in memory, how to do indexing, etc. Furthermore, I am also learning what happens under the hood of the automatic differentiation for a neural network in near future.
 So, this project might be a good basis for it.

 > This project used to be "darkteal".
 Please check the `master` branch for darkteal's code.
+There are some machine learning stuffs there.
 It is not abandoned.
-It is being upgraded with a better data representation. :)
+It is being upgraded with a better data representation... ;)

 ## Declaring and initializing tensors
 ```delphi